-Sclerotherapy consists of injecting a solution directly into these vessels and veins, using very tiny needles.
+Sclerotherapy consists of injecting a solution directly into these vessels and veins of the legs and hands, using very tiny needles.
 This irritates the inner lining of the vessels and they cease to carry blood.
 Simultaneously, without harming the circulation, the body slowly replaces the inner lining of the vessels with scar tissue.
 The venous system is very redundant, therefore closing off one vessel will not impact the overall circulation.

 Several injections may be required for treatment of the affected areas.
-Lasers are now available to treat spider veins, however, sclerotherapy is still considered the treatment of choice.
-The lasers are only effective on very fine vessels which are often too difficult to inject.
+Lasers are now available to treat spider veins, however, sclerotherapy is still considered the “gold standard” treatment of choice.
+The lasers are often effective on very fine vessels which are often too difficult to inject.

 These are the only agents approved by the FDA.
 Approval was granted many years ago.
-Although they do a very good job at sclerosing veins, they are mild with more painful, and have a greater risk of ulceration, tissue destruction and permanent pigmentation, and have a higher risk of allergic reactions.
+They do a very good job at sclerosing veins with less risk of ulceration, tissue destruction and permanent pigmentation.

 Used for the treatment of small spider veins and broken capillaries.
 Due to the fact that glycerin only irritates the inner lining of vein vessels, there is a significant decrease in bruising, swelling, and post-procedural hyperpigmentation.
 The use of glycerin also demonstrates a better, more rapid clearance of treated veins.